ArminJo/ServoEasing/README.md

 Not for ESP8266 because it needs 2 analog inputs.

 # Internals
-Internally only microseconds (or units (= 4.88 us) if using PCA9685 expander) and not degree are used to speed up things.
-Other expander or libraries can therefore easily be added.<br/>
+The API accepts only degree (except for write() and writeMicrosecondsOrUnits()) but internally only microseconds (or units (= 4.88 us) if using PCA9685 expander) and not degree are used to speed up things.
+Other expander or servo libraries can therefore easily be used.<br/>
 On **AVR** Timer1 is used for the Arduino Servo library.
 To have non blocking easing functions its unused **Channel B** is used to generate an interrupt 100 us before the end of the 20 ms Arduino Servo refresh period.
 This interrupt then updates all servo values for the next refresh period.

 # Supported Platforms